 Penjing art can be split into 3 main types:

-2. Landscape Penjing (Shanshui Penjing) – Is an art that uses rock as a main component in the landscape composition.
+2. Landscape Penjing (Shanshui Penjing) – This is an art that uses rock as a main component in the landscape composition.
 Artists are trying to design a natural mountain scene that may or may not use trees.
-The focal point in this type of art is rock and if trees are present in the landscape, they play very minor role in the composition.
+The focal point in this type of art is rock and if trees are present in the landscape, they play a very minor role in the composition.
 Think about it as a rock garden.

-3. Water and Land Penjing (Shuihan Penjing) – This type of art uses trees, rocks and water as a material.
-The goal is not only to create a most realistic landscape, but also to tell a story.
+3. Water and Land Penjing (Shuihan Penjing) – This type of art uses trees, rocks, and water as a material.
+The goal is not only to create a most realistic landscape but also to tell a story.

 Japanese and Chinese Bonsai Differences

-Bonsai art was introduced to Japan during period of Zen Buddhism around 1195, where it began to develop in its own way.
-At first, only aristocrats of Japan had access to this kind of art.
+Bonsai art was introduced to Japan during the period of Zen Buddhism around 1195, where it began to develop in its own way.
+At first, only the aristocrats of Japan had access to this kind of art.
 It was a symbol of prestige and honor.
 But as time went by Chinese, bonsai got very popular and was introduced to the public.

-Japanese bonsai artists are always trying to reach perfection in making their trees look like neat miniature copy of the bigger trees.
+Japanese bonsai artists are always trying to reach perfection by making their trees look like neat miniature copies of the bigger trees.
 It makes Japanese cute design very predictable.

 Now, take a look at the Chinese bonsai composition.
-It has a surprising effect, that inspires you to create something amazing, something unusual that haven’t been done before.
+It has a surprising effect, that inspires you to create something amazing, something unusual that hasn’t been done before.
 It gives you a feeling of mystery and magic.
 It is all about dynamic shapes and movement.
-This is a great example of a true Penjing art.
+This is a great example of true Penjing art.

 Chinese Bonsai Rules

 After learning the basics, you’ll have better control of your plant.
 It will also make it easier for you to pick the right tree for your bonsai.

-It is important to cultivate feeling of balance when you are putting all the elements together.
+It is important to cultivate a feeling of balance when you are putting all the elements together.
 They should complement each other and express a natural look.

 Chinese bonsai is really about your imagination.
 Balancing rules against innovation always creates a challenge.
 If you are a beginner, I would suggest following the rules.
 When you feel more comfortable start experimenting.

-I’ve been bonsai enthusiast for a while, but discovering Chinese Bonsai absolutely blew me away.
-I was amazed how much freedom Chinese bonsai gives you.
+I’ve been a bonsai enthusiast for a while, but discovering Chinese Bonsai absolutely blew me away.
+I was amazed at how much freedom Chinese bonsai gives you.
 Chinese bonsai is full of contrasts and dramatic forms that resolve in a dynamic balance.

 When you look at well done Penjing art piece, time stops and it feels like you are in a different world full of mystery and magic.
-It is not easy to make a Chinese bonsai composition with natural elements that complement and relate to each other creating harmonical composition.
+It is not easy to make a Chinese bonsai composition with natural elements that complement and relate to each other creating a harmonical composition.